eylons/awsDeployTest/README.md

-# Deploy website MZ RDS Assignment
+# Deploy website multi zone RDS Assignment

-Example of LAMP website deployed in two Autoscaling AZ controlled by a ELB, and reading from RDS Mysql DB
+Example of LAMP website deployed in two Autoscaling multi zone controlled by an ELB, and reading from RDS Mysql DB

 ## How it works

-The shell script will activate aws cli command that will send a cloudFormation template, the template will create all the components needed in the AWS, the needed security groups, and will create the DB and get the latest code from git.
+The shell script will activate aws cli command that will send a cloudFormation template, the template will create all the components needed in AWS, the needed security groups and the DB and gets the latest code from git.
-(in this case index.php which read from the DB).
+(create.php that creates the DB, and index.php which reads from the DB).

 ### Prerequisites